calyxir/calyx/docs/fud/synthesis.md

 To instead keep the sandbox directory, use `-s xclbin.save_temps true`.
 You can then find the results in a directory named `fud-out-N` for some number `N`.

+### Emulate

+You can also execute compiled designs through Xilinx hardware emulation.
+Use the `wdb` state as your `fud` target:

+    fud e -vv foo.xclbin -s wdb.save_temps true -o out.wdb

+This stage produces a Vivado [waveform database (WDB) file][wdb] Through the magic of `fud`, you can also go all the way from a Calyx program to a `wdb` file in the same way.

+You also need to provide a host C++ program via the `wdb.host` parameter, but I don't know much about that yet, so documentation about that will have to wait.
+Similarly, I don't yet know what you're supposed to *do* with a WDB file; maybe we should figure out how to produce a VCD instead.

 ### How it Works

 The first step is to generate input files.